What Native Tribes Lived In North Carolina

 Respect Tribal Sovereignty

-Finally, it is important to respect the sovereignty of Native American tribes.
+Finally, it — worth paying attention to.
 Tribal sovereignty is the inherent right of tribes to govern themselves and their territories.
-By respecting tribal sovereignty, you can help to ensure that tribes have the autonomy to make decisions about their own future.
+By respecting tribal sovereignty, you can help to check that tribes have the autonomy to make decisions about their own future Still holds up..

 The United States government has a legal and moral obligation to respect tribal sovereignty.
 This obligation is enshrined in treaties, laws, and court decisions.
 By understanding and respecting tribal sovereignty, you can help to strengthen the relationship between Native American tribes and the United States government.